semodi/neuralxc/README.md

 At the moment NeuralXC has been implemented to work with SIESTA (Spanish Initiative for Electronic Simulations with Thousands of Atoms).
 PySCF is also supported but has not been thoroughly tested.
 So far, the only way to install the NeuralXC extension is by applying a patch that can be found in `src/siesta_patch.tar`.

-To install please download the 4.1-b4 version of SIESTA [here](https://launchpad.net/siesta) and unpack it at a location of your preference.
+- To install please download the 4.1-b4 version of SIESTA [here](https://launchpad.net/siesta) and unpack it at a location of your preference.

-Proceed by copying `src/siesta_patch.tar` into the `Src/` directory inside your SIESTA installation.
+- Proceed by copying `src/siesta_patch.tar` into the `Src/` directory inside your SIESTA installation.

-Unpack the patch by running `tar -xf siesta_patch.tar` (inside `Src/`) and run `sh apply_patch.sh`.
+- Unpack the patch by running `tar -xf siesta_patch.tar` (inside `Src/`) and run `sh apply_patch.sh`.
 This will apply the patch file and download [Forpy](https://github.com/ylikx/forpy), a library that is needed for SIESTA to access Python code.
 During compilation, Forpy requires the flags
 ```
 -fno-lto `python3-config --ldflags`
 ```
-.We have provided an example arch.make file in the installation.

-SIESTA can now be compiled as usual.
+- SIESTA can now be compiled as usual.
 Please refer to their manual regarding details about the installation.

 ### Reference